microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

 # 3. Shard and export the LLaMA-2 70B model.
 With FP16, you will need at least 140GB of GPU memory to load the model.
 Therefore, you will need at least 4 40GB A100 GPUs or 2 80GB A100 GPUs to shard the PyTorch model and export each shard to ONNX.
 Here is an example command:
 $ CUDA_VISIBLE_DEVICES=0,1,2,3 bash convert_70b_model.sh 4 -m meta-llama/Llama-2-70b-hf --output llama2-70b-distributed --precision fp16 --execution_provider cuda --use_gqa
 ```

+Note (tmp): On ROCm, support for GQA is not available yet, `--use_gqa` flag should not be used for now; and for 70B model, we need to use `--disable_attn` to disable attention fusion.

 ## Benchmark LLaMA-2